c5ke/c5ke_sidequest_W3/README.md

 Click to start and select a door.
 Choosing the wrong door will make you lose a heart.
 Win the game by getting at least one door right.

 ---
+## GenAI
+GenAI was used to write the code.